orban/blog/articles/2011-03-12-neat-algorithms---harmony-search.md

 # Sudoku Example

 Harmony search can be applied to more complex problems than simple functions like the above.
-Sudoku is an interesting problem, which is a specific case of the graph coloring problem, one of [Karp's 21 NP-complete problems](http://en.wikipedia.org/wiki/Karp%E2%80%99s_21_NP-complete_problems).
-In other words, its hard enough to brute force the solution to a sudoku by just trying random numbers and seeing if they work.
+Sudoku is a specific case of the graph coloring problem, one of [Karp's 21 NP-complete problems](http://en.wikipedia.org/wiki/Karp%E2%80%99s_21_NP-complete_problems).
+In other words, its very time consuming to brute force the solution to a sudoku by just trying random numbers and seeing if they work.
 There are excellent algorithms that often run faster than harmony search or any of its metaheuristic brethren which solve the sudoku using intelligent, problem aware methods and guess when needed.

 These "smart" solvers are I'm sure the algorithms employed by true Sudoku software, but they rely on intimate knowledge of the Sudoku solving process and an understanding of the techniques used.
 We have to encode our knowledge of how to solve sudokus into a program, implementing the guessing feature, the backtracking, and all the methods for eliminating possibilities for a particular cell.
 Instead of developing an algorithm like this, we can use a search method to find us a solution as long as we have a heuristic to tell the quality of a given solution.
 By solving them in this way, we don't need to concern ourselves with finding a general method or exploring edge cases or algorithmic nuances, and we let the search algorithm figure these things out on its own.
 We are able to lift the burden of understanding the relationship between the input variables from our own shoulders, and instead allow the algorithm to explore these relationships itself.

-Sudoku isn't a stellar example, but hopefully you can see the advantage of using a search algorithm for problems where the smart, human written implementation is hard or impossible to create.
+Hopefully you can see the advantage of using a search algorithm for problems where the smart, human written implementation is hard or impossible to create.
 If we have some measure of quality for a solution, and thus a way to tell when a solution is optimal, we can let the search algorithm, well, search.

 ## The Sudoku Model

 Let's solve a particular Sudoku puzzle using harmony search.
 First, let us identify what the notes of a harmony are, and after, how to calculate the quality of one.

 First off, notice that for any solution to be considered as such, each cell must have a value.
 Some of the values are given by the puzzle, and some must be decided by us.
+We seek a choice for each cell such that there are no conflicts, or in other words, the optimal solution to a sudoku is one which has all the cells filled in and breaks no rules.

-We model the value of each one of these unknown cells as one note in a harmony, and thus orient a harmony's notes as a one dimensional array of choices from `1` to `9`.
+We model the value of each one of the unknown cells as one note in a harmony, with the note's value being an integer between 1 and 9.
+The harmony is the chord struck when we insert each of these choices into the puzzle, and the quality of the solution is how close to a valid filled-in puzzle this solution is.
 The order the array of notes is entered into the puzzle doesn't really matter all that much, as long as it is consistent the algorithm will work just the same.
 The number of instruments is the count of unsolved cells.

 <figure><table class="sudoku_game"><tr><td class="violated">2</td><td class="fixed">5</td><td class="good">4</td><td class="fixed">3</td><td class="boring">1</td><td class="fixed">6</td><td class="good">8</td><td class="boring">9</td><td class="fixed">7</td></tr><tr><td class="good">7</td><td class="violated">6</td><td class="good">3</td><td class="good">9</td><td class="fixed">8</td><td class="fixed">5</td><td class="boring">1</td><td class="fixed">2</td><td class="fixed">4</td></tr><tr><td class="good">1</td><td class="fixed">9</td><td class="fixed">8</td><td class="fixed">4</td><td class="fixed">2</td><td class="good">7</td><td class="fixed">6</td><td class="boring">5</td><td class="fixed">3</td></tr><tr><td class="fixed">9</td><td class="good">8</td><td class="fixed">1</td><td class="violated">7</td><td class="violated">5</td><td class="fixed">3</td><td class="fixed">2</td><td class="violated">5</td><td class="fixed">6</td></tr><tr><td class="violated">2</td><td class="fixed">3</td><td class="violated">2</td><td class="violated">7</td><td class="good">4</td><td class="violated">8</td><td class="violated">7</td><td class="fixed">1</td><td class="boring">5</td></tr><tr><td class="fixed">5</td><td class="boring">4</td><td class="fixed">7</td><td class="fixed">2</td><td class="fixed">6</td><td class="boring">1</td><td class="fixed">9</td><td class="good">3</td><td class="fixed">8</td></tr><tr><td class="fixed">4</td><td class="violated">6</td><td class="fixed">5</td><td class="boring">6</td><td class="fixed">9</td><td class="boring">2</td><td class="fixed">3</td><td class="fixed">8</td><td class="boring">1</td></tr><tr><td class="good">3</td><td class="fixed">1</td><td class="violated">6</td><td class="fixed">5</td><td class="fixed">7</td><td class="boring">8</td><td class="boring">4</td><td class="violated">9</td><td class="fixed">2</td></tr><tr><td class="fixed">8</td><td class="good">2</td><td class="violated">6</td><td class="fixed">1</td><td class="boring">3</td><td class="fixed">4</td><td class="boring">5</td><td class="fixed">7</td><td class="violated">9</td></tr></table><figcaption>A sudoku puzzle in the process of being solved.</figcaption></figure>